Immanuel-C/Istd/README.md

 # Documentation

-All functions and structs should be documented in header files.
+All functions, structs, enums and macros should be documented in header files.